umairmohsin/umairmohsin/README.md

 - 👨🏻‍💻 I’m currently working as an Digital Consultant with interests in AI & Data
 - Hugging Face : https://huggingface.co/Mairu10    (For AI Apps)
-- Portfolio : https://umairmohsinportfolio.netlify.app/    --> Currently under 🚧 stay tuned for new website :)
+- Portfolio : https://umairmohsinportfolio.netlify.app/    --> Currently under development 🚧 stay tuned for new website :)

 Lets chat and collaborate on topics related to Generative AI , ML & Data science ❓